The Longevity Project: Summit County’s super seniors

 — Nominated by Leah Baxter

 Her work at St Johns, Summit Historical society, her unending pursuit of senior housing.
 Her involvement in the interfaith council.
 Her dedication to her special needs son.
 Her ongoing work at the senior center including serving on the board.
 Most of all the silent things that people don’t know about.
-Visiting sick and shut ins even incarcerated never giving away peoples people’s secrets but there to help them during hard times.
+Visiting sick and shut ins even incarcerated never giving away people’s secrets but there to help them during hard times.

 — Nominated by Sharon Smith